Merge plugin

 Redundant builds prevention

-Whenever a Git operation results in an identical set of changes, altering only the log, Flowie can prevent a redundant build and preserve the status if there is already a passing build for those changes.
+Whenever a Git operation results in an identical set of changes, altering only the commit log, Flowie can prevent a redundant build and preserve the status if there is already a passing build for those changes.
 This applies when the branch is up-to-date and a fast-forward merge is executed, or when rebasing it solely to eliminate merge logs.